If you contact us

 Subscribing to our newsletter, bulletin or other updates about our work

-We will process your contact information in order to send information to you.
-We do this with your consent.
+We will process your contact information to send information to you.
+We do this with your consent or as part of our public tasks and functions.

 If you opt out of hearing from us, we will retain a copy of your contact information and communication preferences in relation to newsletters, bulletins and other updates to ensure you are not contacted again in the future.
 This is necessary for us to comply with our legal obligation to respect your request.